 The Kakuma refugee camp was established in 1991 and is located near the border between Kenya and South Sudan adjacent to Lake Turkana.
 It is administered by the United Nations High Commissioner for Refugees (UNHCR) and falls under the jurisdiction of the Kenyan government.
 Kakuma, meaning “nowhere” in Swahili, occupies a dry, desolate land with few trees.

 In July 2017 after some difficulty, a team from Seeds of South Sudan received permission from Refugee Assistance Services to visit the camp.
 They met with the camp director, David Mgatia.
-He informed SoSS that 171,000 people live within Kakuma 1-5 regions.
+He informed Seeds that 171,000 people live within Kakuma 1-5 regions.
 Nearly three fourths of the refugees – 71 percent– are from South Sudan.
 More than 800 South Sudanese, primarily women and children, were arriving each week.

 Kakuma has distinct communities and local ethnic groups look after orphans from their home area.
-The Seeds visit was to Kakuma 1, established in 1992, and from where over 3,000 original Lost Boys, including Arok Garang, left for their new lives in the U.S in 2001.
+The SoSS visit was to Kakuma 1, established in 1992, and from where over 3,000 original lost boys including Arok Garang left for their new lives in the U.S in 2001.
 Friday July 21st was hot and muggy, as Kakuma had received its first rain in two years.

 Watch this video of the Seeds team entering the camp and interviewing the students: here https://www.youtube.com/watch?v=M5Kv9F1XJRM

 The SoSS team of three met with young students, all desperate for the same things that the original Lost Boys longed for: peace, freedom, and an education.
 They interviewed 46 students and stayed for their meal of the day.
 The World Food Program provides one meal, a bowl of beans, each day.
 Because of the continuing influx of new refugees, WFP has had to cut rations even further to beans and sorghum for that single meal.